 The major players:

-• IQOS (Philip Morris International).
-Market leader.
-Blade-based heating system with HEETS tobacco sticks.
+- IQOS (Philip Morris International).
+Market leader with over 30 million users globally.
+Blade-based heating system with HEETS/TEREA tobacco sticks.

 Where nicotine suppliers fit: HTPs primarily use processed tobacco, not extracted nicotine.
 But that is changing.
 Next-generation HTP designs increasingly use nicotine-enriched substrates and reconstituted tobacco sheets with added nicotine to hit target delivery levels.
-This is a growing segment for extracted nicotine suppliers.
+PMI's LEVIA product, which uses a tobacco-free nicotine substrate, signals where this category is heading.
+When HTPs move beyond tobacco leaf, they need pharmaceutical-grade nicotine alkaloid or high-purity freebase nicotine as a raw material.
+This is a growing segment for extracted nicotine suppliers and one that demands tight purity documentation.

 Vaping: The Extracted Nicotine Market